R1413/courses/csci5622/exam/midterm_info.md

 - the workings of hard-margin SVM
 - the workings of soft-margin SVM
 - what a support vector is
-- the SMO algorithm for determining the model
 - ideas related to different kernels